 by JOHN PAWSON

-Like the original Horizon pendant lamp, Floor Horizon is designed to disappear during the day, emerging into incandescent life at night, when its visually recessive steel structure creates the drama of an apparently floating vertical line of light.
-The glass body is handblown using the traditional balloton technique, producing an intricately textured cylinder whose character shifts seamlessly between translucent and opaque.
+Like the original Horizon pendant lamp, Floor Horizon is designed to disappear during the day, emerging incandescent at night.
+Its visually recessive steel structure creates the drama of an apparently floating vertical line of light.
+The glass body is handblown using the traditional balloton technique, producing an intricately textured cylinder whose character shifts seamlessly between translucence and opacity.

 Body | Blown Glass